michael-je/synthetic-state-space-generator/README.md

 <a name="true-value-parameters"></a>

 -  **`true_value_forced_ratio`** (`float`, default: `0.1`, range: `[0, 1]`)
-Controls the ratio of children that are `forced` to share the same true value as their parent state.
-(NOTE: this is a strict lower bound and setting this to zero breaks the integrity of true value propagation.)
+Controls the ratio of children that are *forced* to share the same true value as their parent state.
+This is a strict lower bound.

+	> **NOTE**: Setting this parameter to 0 breaks the integrity of true value propagation.

 -  **`true_value_similarity_chance`** (`float`, default: `0.5`, range: `[0, 1]`)
 After meeting the minimum forced match requirement, this sets the chance that a remaining child will also take on the parent’s true value (A value of `0` means only forced nodes inherit the parent’s value; `1` means all children do).